The term “organization” simply stands for a group of people and forms a club, business, etc. to achieve a particular goal.

 Freemasonry or masonry is a fraternal organization that is the oldest in the world.
 This organization is popularly known for its arcane symbols and white aprons.

 According to a report published by BBC, estimated that it has around 6 million people memberships worldwide.
-As the name suggests, a fraternal organization is sole of men to get mutual benefits for professional or business reasons.
+As the name suggests, a fraternal organization is solely for men to get mutual benefits for professional or business reasons.

-But nowadays women are too welcome to be a Freemason.
-When it comes to its history, it is quite mysterious and complex with plenty of theories.
-During the Middle Ages, stonemasons’ guilds arouse.
+But nowadays, women are too welcome to be a Freemason.
+When it comes to its history, it is quite mysterious and complex, with plenty of theories.
+During the Middle Ages, stonemasons’ guilds arose.

-As language and symbols come from this era which is used in the fraternity’s rituals.
+As language and symbols come from this era and are used in the fraternity’s rituals.
 The first Grand Lodge of England was formed in 1717 with four lodges in London.

 Within thirty years, this organization spreads throughout the American and European colonies.
 As a result, Freemasons became famous in colonial America.

 Well-known Masons consist of the founding of America are Frederick von Stuben, John Sullivan, Joh Paul Jones, and many more.
-The role to shape the Supreme Court into its present form was Chief Justice John Marshall.
+The role in shaping the Supreme Court into its present form was Chief Justice, John Marshall.

 In the contemporary world, there is a decline undergoing in Freemasonry.
 The reason is the competition which is rising from similar service and fraternal organizations.

-Another reason can be values which are of the newer generations.
-The value system of this organization is often at odds as compared to the previous generation.
+Another reason can be the values which are of the newer generations.
+The value system of this organization is at odds as compared to the previous generation.

 Main Differences Between Shriners and Masons

-- Shriner international or the Shriners is a spin-off from masonry or freemasonry.
-As in 1872, Shriners international was founded but masonry dates back hundreds of years.
+- Shriner International, or the Shriners, is a spin-off from masonry or freemasonry.
+In 1872, Shriners International was founded, but masonry dates back hundreds of years.

 - Master Mason is eligible to be a Shriner.
-Whereas Master Mason among the Masons should complete the 3rd and final degree.
+In contrast, Master Mason among the Masons should complete the 3rd and final degree.

 - In terms of symbols, Shriners consist of claws (philanthropy and fraternity), the sphinx (governing body), five-pointed stars (several children in each year helped by the philanthropy), and “Robur et Furor” (strength and furry).
 While in Masons symbols are square and compass (fraternal brotherhood).